Skip to main content

 • Compare loss reasons over time

-• Tie loss reasons back to marketing engagement
+• Tie the loss reasons back to marketing engagement

 When you track negative outcomes in marketing and combine that with engagement data, patterns start to emerge.